 - IPAddress: IPv4 or IPv6 address to use as the NAT gateway IP which will be assigned to the (vEthernet) internal switch.

-- PrefixLength: Is a subnet mask, the range will be a value from 0 up to 32.
+- PrefixLength: This is the subnet mask, the range will be a value from 0 up to 32.
 You want to define a Subnet Mask to be used by the NAT internal switch.

-- InterfaceIndex: Is the interface index of the internal switch that we created in Step 1.
+- InterfaceIndex: This is the interface index of the internal switch that we created in Step 1.
 You can use Get-NetAdapter to determine the ifIndex number.
-In my case here, the Interface Index is 16.
+In my case, the Interface Index is 16.

 Step 3 – Configure NAT Network

-In order to configure a NAT network using New-NetNat, you’ll need also a bit of information about your network and the NAT gateway we configured in Step 2. you would use the following syntax.
-Notice that additional parameter include Name and InternalIPInterfaceAddressPrefix.
+To configure a NAT network using New-NetNat, you’ll need also a bit of information about your network and the NAT gateway we configured in Step 2.
+You would use the following syntax.
+Notice that additional parameters include Name and InternalIPInterfaceAddressPrefix.

 New-NetNat –Name NATNetwork –InternalIPInterfaceAddressPrefix 172.31.1.0/24 –Verbose